The best beaches in Gran Canaria

 Amadores beach with its turquoise water© Visit Gran Canaria

-The most westerly resort on the southern coast, this coastal village lies at the mouth of a steep-sided valley, its charming white buildings contrasting with the mountain landscape behind.
+The most westerly resort on the southern coast, this coastal village lies at the mouth of a steep-sided valley.
+It is known for its charming white buildings that contrast with the mountain landscape behind.

-As well as a fishing port and yacht marina, there’s a sandy beach, protected by the port and a breakwater.
+As well as a fishing port and yacht marina, there’s a sandy Playa de Mogán, protected by the port and a breakwater.
 This makes it perfect for families, as the waters are calm, there are no stones and the sand is fine and golden.

 It’s also great for snorkelling as the sea is shallow and clear.
 For larger marine life, go to the marina and head beneath the waves in a yellow submarine or take a whale-watching trip.
 Keen anglers can set out on deep-sea fishing expeditions.